LPN to Bridge Nursing Program

 RNs also oversee and supervise practical nurses, nurses’ aides, and home care aides.

-The graduate of the LPN Bridge Nursing Program will be able to:
+The graduate of the LPN to RN Bridge Nursing Program will be able to:

 - Perform nursing duties within legal and ethical principles and professional standards of practice according to prevailing regula

 - Apply evidence-based knowledge from nursing and the basic biological, physical, social, behavioral, and technological sciences to support clinical decision-making and to provide accurate, safe nursing care in diverse settings.

 - Apply principles of microbiology, nutrition, and pharmacology to support clinical decision- making and to provide accurate and safe nursing care in diverse settings.

 - Utilize the nursing process and collaborating with other members of the healthcare team to promote achievement of identified client outcomes.